Kometa-Team/Kometa/docs/defaults/sources.md

 ### Regions Collections

-The Region collections use the [dynamic collections](../files/dynamic.md) system with a default include list and some default add-ons to consolidate some of the regions.
+The Region collections use the [dynamic collections](../files/dynamic.md) system with a default include list and some default addons to consolidate some of the regions.

 If you are interested in seeing the lists that are used for the region collections, you can find them here.